- Vegetables: taro

 - Education and Training: display, farmer to farmer, on-farm/ranch research, workshop, technical assistance

 - Farm Business Management: whole farm planning, budgets/cost and returns, value added

 - Pest Management: biological control, integrated pest management, weather monitoring

 - Soil Management: nutrient mineralization

 - Sustainable Communities: ethnic differences/cultural and demographic change, employment opportunities, sustainability measures

-(1) to provide small farm businesses with an alternative method and the interest to venture back into producing nutritious and favorable taro for the community,
+(1) to provide small-farm businesses with an alternate method and the interest to venture back into producing nutritious and favorable taro for the community,

-(2) to conduct a study on how to extend the shelf-life of taro as well as technology to package taro to preserve its taste and nutritional value during non-harvesting season (approximately seven months),
+(2) to conduct studies on how to extend the shelf-life of taro as well as the technology to package taro to preserve its taste and nutritional value during non-harvesting season (approximately seven months),

 (3) to study how the favorable taro responds in frozen packages based on appearance, taste and nutritional value,

-(5) to promote an alternative method for taro farmers,including the confidence in producing more taro for the community during the off-season.
+(5) to promote an alternate method for taro farmers, providing the community with favorable taro during the off-season and the confidence in producing more taro for the community.